 Alan Skyring raised the currency argument again in 2013, defending a speeding fine.
 After it was rejected by Magistrate Springer in the Brisbane Magistrates Court, he then applied for a judicial review in Re Skyring QSC 197 on the grounds that there was never any court determination on the issue, and the order declaring him a vexatious litigant should be set aside so he could institute proceedings “unencumbered”.
 Mullins J refused leave and dismissed the application. (at 6 and 8):

 “White J in the course of giving the reasons for the 1995 order referred to the disposition of the applicant’s currency issue against the applicant by Deane J in Re Skyring’s Application (No 2) (1985) 59 ALJR 561 which decision was upheld by the Full Court of the High Court.
 That the applicant’s argument was disposed on the merits has been recognised in other cases, such as Clampett v Kerslake (Electoral Commissioner of Qld) QCA 104.
 6 It is incontrovertible that the applicant’s argument about what is legal tender was authoritatively determined against him in the High Court, as accurately recorded by White J in the reasons for the 1995 order.
 The applicant’s desire to re-agitate an argument that has been settled authoritatively and resulted in the vexatious proceedings order against him.”

 This contention has been raised very often in the courts.
-You can read further cases on this website under the Tag “The Currency Argument“.
+A summary can be found in the article “Section 115 – Cash is no good for debts” and you can read further cases on this website under the Tag “The Currency Argument“.